sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 //  TODO: Theoretical Future-Features That Are Not Yet Added
 //--------------------------------------------------------------------------------------------------------------------
 * Production: Replace 100% of art.
 Just to revisit the views flexibility to handle different size, layouts, (# of gemtypes), etc...
+* View: Handle common screen layouts (iPhone 6, 4, etc...) without simply resizing gracefully as currently happens.
 * Gameplay: Show a hint to user of what match is best to make next
 * Gameplay: End the game if there are no possible matches that can be made via swap
+* Gameplay: Add a 'combo meter' that drains slowly, but gains with each match made.
+A 100% meter will reward bonus for next matches
 * Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.